-Male eggs that do not hatch can be used for alternative uses (e.g. animal feed) dependent on local regulation, as they will contain traces of GMO.
+Male eggs that do not hatch will contain traces of GMO and can be used for alternative uses (e.g. animal feed), depending on local regulation.

 Potential doubling of egg-production capacities

-The only solution that prevents male chicks from hatching and eliminates sorting and killing
+The only solution that prevents male chicks from hatching and eliminates sorting and culling

 End to end solution taking into consideration the current production process in the poultry industry